Active queue management: Overview

 An Internet router typically maintains a set of queues, one or more per interface, that hold packets scheduled to go out on that interface.
 Historically, such queues use a drop-tail discipline: a packet is put onto the queue if the queue is shorter than its maximum size (measured in packets or in bytes), and dropped otherwise.

 Active queue disciplines drop or mark packets before the queue is full.
 Typically, they operate by maintaining one or more drop/mark probabilities, and occasionally dropping or marking packets according to the probabilities before the queue is full.

 Benefits

-Drop-tail queues have a tendency to penalise bursty flows, and to cause global synchronisation between flows.
+Drop-tail queues have a tendency to penalise bursty flows, and to cause global synchronization between flows.
 By dropping packets probabilistically, AQM disciplines typically avoid both of these issues.

 By providing endpoints with congestion indication before the queue is full, AQM disciplines are able to maintain a shorter queue length than drop-tail queues, which combats bufferbloat and reduces network latency.